webqit/webflo/README.md

 ### Handler Functions for All Application Flows

 Application flows are often either *client-server* or *client-side-only*, or a combination of both.
-Webflo gives us a consistent way to handle these flows: *handler* functions!
+Webflo gives us one consistent concept to rule them all: *handler* functions!

 ```js
 /**